September 17, 2020

 Film production management as a system

-It’s helpful to start a conversation about film production management and productivity by reviewing the basics.
-A film production is the type of system in which many separate yet coordinated activities converge into a single process with the intended goal of delivering a finished film or video on deadline.
+It’s helpful to start a conversation about film production management by reviewing the basics.
+A film production involves many separate yet coordinated activities converging into a single process with the intended goal of delivering a finished film project on time.

-Let’s begin by zooming out and looking at a flowchart of a typical film production in its entirety - start at the top of the chart and follow your way to the bottom.
+Let’s begin by zooming out and looking at a flowchart of a typical film production from planning to final delivery.

 Film Production Management - Flow Chart - Wrapbook